XaviousD/xaviousd.github.io/_posts/2022-06-20-100-days-of-homelab-day-10.md

 So, managed to the theRack back up and running.
 After the misreable day yesterday/last night, I decided to just chalk today up to a breather.

-* **[COMPLETE]** Adjustest VM's for OPNSense and Pi-Hole to Auto-Start on Proxmox Boot.
+* **[COMPLETE]** Adjustest VM\'s for OPNSense and Pi-Hole to Auto-Start on Proxmox Boot.
 Should resolve any future issues relating to restarting/cycle power etc and not having connectivity.
 * **[INPROGRESS]** Replace Dell r210ii with Dell r220.
 Was delivered today, and 32gb ECC 1600 Ram is due in Friday.

 ## Potential Day 11 Timeline